 It is all about the bond between people which matters.
-Mark consider the friends he have made in Harvard is one of the best things happened to him.
+Mark consider the friends he has made in Harvard is one of the best things happened to him.
 And the most valuable thing happened to him at Harvard is not the Facebook!
 Yes, he considers meeting his wife Priscilla Chan is the most important thing happened to him there.

-So ultimately we are human beings and emotions, values, ethics and morals are the most important attributes we should possess.
+So ultimately we are human beings and emotions, values, ethics, and morals are the most important attributes we should possess.
 And yes, we must develop a sense to distinguish between beneficial and important stuff at every aspect of life.

 Find a purpose

 Just doing a work as a job is never enough.
-One need to find the purpose of doing it in life.
+One needs to find the purpose of doing it in life.
 If you do a work just for the sake of it, then, what is the difference between you and a machine.